 What is condensation?

 Air contains a certain amount of water vapour that is invisible to the naked eye; the amount of water air can hold is directly related to the temperature of the air, the higher the air temperature, the more water vapour it can hold.
-Condensation in North East occurs when air carrying water vapour comes into contact with a cooler surface and condenses it, such as external walls, windows, ceilings and tiles etc. It is for this reason that the bathroom mirror steams up after a shower, or when you get into your car on a cold morning and the windscreen steams up.
+Condensation in the North East occurs when air carrying water vapour comes into contact with a cooler surface and condenses it, such as external walls, windows, ceilings and tiles etc. It is for this reason that the bathroom mirror steams up after a shower, or when you get into your car on a cold morning and the windscreen steams up.